kontena/kontena/docs/using-kontena/nodes.md

 The master will automatically create a new grid node if a new `kontena-agent` connects with a valid grid token and previously unknown Node ID.

 The grid token cannot be revoked.
+Nodes provisioned using grid tokens that are still online cannot be removed using `kontena node rm`, as the agent would quickly reconnect and the node would get re-created by the server.
+If an offline node using a grid token is removed, and the agent later reconnects, the node will re-appear in the grid.

 ### Online nodes